-The best and most important things I took away from my month in Jordan was my respect for the Jordanian culture.
-Studying in Jordan taught me to be more independent, to be more open-minded, and brought me to some of the most beautiful places on Earth.
+I graduated from GVSU in 2014 with a Bachelor’s degree in International Relations and minor in Arabic.
+Studying abroad in Jordan did more than just improve my Arabic.
+The most important thing I took away from my month in Jordan was my respect for the Jordanian culture.
+Studying in Jordan also taught me to be more independent, to be more open-minded, and it brought me to some of the most beautiful places on Earth.

-After returning from the Basque Country, I worked for AmeriCorps VISTA in Refugee Resettlement at Bethany Christian Services.
+Next, I worked for AmeriCorps VISTA in Refugee Resettlement at Bethany Christian Services.
 I loved putting the knowledge I learned from study abroad and at GVSU to use by helping settle refugees from across the globe.

 In July 2017, I accepted a long-term position as an Account Manager, coordinating blood drives in metro Atlanta, Georgia.